-- ♦ The teacher will start the chapter with Gear Up and will ask the students to answer the questions related to the given picture. - ♦ Teacher should define flowering and nonflowering plants. - ♦ The teacher should discuss the features of herbs, shrubs, trees, climbers, creepers, annual, biennial and perennial plants with the students. - ♦ Students should also be taught the parts of a flowering plant, i.e., shoot system and root system. - ♦ Teacher will differentiate between tap root and fibrous roots by demonstrating Activity 1. - ♦ Teacher will discuss the characteristics, types, functions and modifications of roots. - ♦ Teacher will explain some important functions of roots with the help of Activities 2, 3 and 4.
+- ♦ Teacher will start the lesson with 'Science Vocabulary' section by telling the meaning/definition of new terms which are used in the chapter. - ♦ The teacher should define flowering and nonflowering plants. - ♦ The teacher should discuss the features of herbs, shrubs, trees, climbers and creepers with the students. - Students should also be taught the parts of a flowering plant, i.e., shoot system and root system. - The teacher will differentiate between tap root and fibrous roots by demonstrating Activity 2. - ♦ The teacher will discuss the characteristics, types, functions and modifications of roots.

-- ♦ The teacher will discuss about shoot system; stem and its characteristics, functions and modifications. - ♦ Teacher will explain major functions of stem by demonstrating Activity 5 and will show potato as modified stem by performing Activity 6. - ♦ Now, teacher will define why leaves are called the food factories of the plant.
-The teacher should also discuss structure, functions and modifications of leaves. - ♦ The teacher should demonstrate the presence of starch in leaves by performing the Activity 7. - ♦ Teacher will define the flower and its structure by performing Activities 8, 9 and 10 given at page 117. - ♦ The teacher will discuss pollination and fertilisation along with functions of a - ♦ Students should be asked to solve Check Points 1, 2, 3 and 4. - At last, the teacher will sum up the lesson by going through the points given under the head 'Wrap Up Now'. - ♦ The teacher will help the students to solve the questions given in exercises under the head 'Practice Time' and will also discuss the topics given under the head 'Formative Tasks'.
+- ♦ The teacher will explain some important functions of roots. - ♦ The teacher will discuss about shoot system; stem and its characteristics, functions and modifications. - ♦ The teacher will explain major functions of stem by demonstrating Activity 3 and will show potato as modified stem by performing Activity 4. - ♦ Now, teacher will define why leaves are called the food factories of the plant.
+The teacher should also discuss structure, functions and modifications of leaves. - ♦ The teacher will define the flower and its structure by performing Activities 7 and 8. - ♦ The teacher will discuss pollination and fertilisation along with functions of a flower - ♦ Students should be asked to solve Check Points 1, 2, 3 and 4. - ♦ The teacher will help the students to solve the questions given in exercises under the head 'Let's Drill Our Skills' and to complete the flowchart given under the head 'Let's Memorise'.